radeonxray/UFO-Exam/README.md

 Yes, more work and time are required, but the benefits are a solid, stable and consistent code base and project structure, as well as great support for growing your code- and team-size.
 _TS_ is quite popular right now, supports a lot of popular frameworks and offers great support for future _JS_ features and tools.

-If you don't want to totally convert to _TS_ there are other options to switch your _JS_-project to _static typing_.
+If you don't want to totally convert to _TS_, there are other options to switch your _JS_-project to _static typing_.

 On the negative side of _static typing_:

 A lot of libraries still lack proper TS documentation and support, meaning the _"any-keyword"_ or _"//ts-ignore"_ can sometimes be the only option to continue development.

 # Reflection